Saeed-17/CPU-Horizon/README.md

 ## Safety
 - no background processes will run
 - no usage of netwrok
-- turning off all cores is impossible(turning off the first cpu core is not possible, it wont happenning even if you try clicking it).
+- turning off all cores is impossible(turning off the first cpu core is not possible, it wont happen even if you try clicking it).
 This prevents kernel panic.

 ## Installation
 ```bash